 The forward-looking statements are based on the current expectations of the management of PCT and are inherently subject to uncertainties and changes in circumstances and their potential effects and speak only as of the date of this Quarterly Report on Form 10-Q. There can be no assurance that future developments will be those that have been anticipated.
 These forward-looking statements involve a number of risks, uncertainties or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
-These risks and uncertainties include, but are not limited to, those factors described in the section of PCT's Annual Report on Form 10-K for the fiscal year ended December 31, 2021 (the "Annual Report on Form 10-K") entitled "Risk Factors," those discussed and identified in public filings made with the U.S. Securities and Exchange Commission (the "SEC") by PCT and the following:
+These risks and uncertainties include, but are not limited to, those factors described in the section of PCT's Annual Report on Form 10-K for the fiscal year ended December 31, 2021 (the "Annual Report on Form 10-K") entitled "Risk Factors," those discussed and identified in public filings made with the U.S. Securities and Exchange Commission (the "SEC") by PCT (including this this Quarterly Report on Form 10-Q) and the following:

-- PCT's ability to meet, and to continue to meet, applicable regulatory requirements for the use of PCT's UPR resin (as defined below) in food grade applications (both in the United States and abroad); - PCT's ability to comply on an ongoing basis with the numerous regulatory requirements applicable to the UPR resin and PCT's facilities (both in the United States and abroad); - expectations and changes regarding PCT's strategies and future financial performance, including its future business plans, expansion plans or objectives, prospective performance and opportunities and competitors, revenues, products and services, pricing, operating expenses, market trends, liquidity, cash flows and uses of cash, capital expenditures, and PCT's ability to invest in growth initiatives; - PCT's ability to scale and build its first commercial-scale recycling facility in Lawrence County, Ohio (the "Ironton Facility") in a timely and cost-effective manner: - PCT's ability to complete the necessary funding with respect to, and complete the construction of, its first U.S. cluster facility, located in Augusta, Georgia (the "Augusta Facility"), in a timely and cost-effective manner; - · PCT's ability to sort and process polypropylene plastic waste at its plastic waste prep ("Feed PreP") facilities; - · PCT's ability to maintain exclusivity under the Procter & Gamble Company ("P&G") license (as described below); - · the implementation, market acceptance and success of PCT's business model and growth strategy; - · the success or profitability of PCT's offtake arrangements; - the ability to source feedstock with a high polypropylene content; - · PCT's future capital requirements and sources and uses of cash;
+• PCT's ability to meet, and to continue to meet, applicable regulatory requirements for the use of PCT's UPR resin (as defined below) in food grade applications (both in the United States and abroad);

+• PCT's ability to comply on an ongoing basis with the numerous regulatory requirements applicable to the UPR resin and PCT's facilities (both in the United States and abroad);

+expectations and changes regarding PCT's strategies and future financial performance, including its future business plans, expansion plans or objectives, prospective performance and opportunities and competitors, revenues, products and services, pricing, operating expenses, market trends, liquidity, cash flows and uses of cash, capital expenditures, and PCT's ability to invest in growth initiatives;

+• PCT's ability to scale and build its first commercial-scale recycling facility in Lawrence County, Ohio (the "Ironton Facility") in a timely and cost-effective manner;

+• PCT's ability to complete the necessary funding with respect to, and complete the construction of, its first U.S. multi-site facility, located in Augusta, Georgia (the "Augusta Facility"), in a timely and cost-effective manner;

+- PCT's ability to sort and process polypropylene plastic waste at its plastic waste prep ("Feed PreP") facilities; - PCT's ability to maintain exclusivity under the Procter & Gamble Company ("P&G") license (as described below); - the implementation, market acceptance and success of PCT's business model and growth strategy; - · the success or profitability of PCT's offtake arrangements; - the ability to source feedstock with a high polypropylene content; - PCT's future capital requirements and sources and uses of cash;

-PART I - FINANCIAL INFORMATION - CONTINUED
+PureCycle Technologies, Inc. PART I - FINANCIAL INFORMATION - CONTINUED

-- · PCT's ability to obtain funding for its operations and future growth; - · developments and projections relating to PCT's competitors and industry; - the outcome of any legal or regulatory proceedings to which PCT is, or may become, a party including the recently filed securities class action case; - the ability to recognize the anticipated benefits of the previously-announced business combination (the "Business Combination") consummated on March 17, 2021; - · unexpected costs related to the Business Combination; - · geopolitical risk and changes in applicable laws or regulations; - the possibility that PCT may be adversely affected by other economic, business, and/or competitive factors; - turnover or increases in employees and employee-related costs; - changes in the prices and availability of labor (including labor shortages), transportation and materials, including significant inflation, and PCT's ability to obtain them in a timely and cost-effective manner; - the potential impact of climate change on the company, including physical and transition risks, higher regulatory and compliance costs, reputational risks, and availability of capital on attractive terms; - · operational risk; and - the risk that the COVID-19 pandemic ("COVID-19"), including any new and emerging variants and the efficacy and distribution of vaccines, and local, state, federal and international responses to addressing the pandemic may have an adverse effect on PCT's business operations, as well as PCT's financial condition and results of operations.
+- PCT's ability to obtain funding for its operations and future growth; - · developments and projections relating to PCT's competitors and industry; - the outcome of any legal or regulatory proceedings to which PCT is, or may become, a party including the securities class action case; - · geopolitical risk and changes in applicable laws or regulations; - the possibility that PCT may be adversely affected by other economic, business, and/or competitive factors, including rising interest rates; - · turnover or increases in employees and employee-related costs;

+• changes in the prices and availability of labor (including labor shortages), transportation and materials, including significant inflation, supply chain conditions and its related impact on energy and raw materials, and PCT's ability to obtain them in a timely and cost-effective manner;